70shakeel/70shakeel/ReadMe.md

 ## 👨‍💻 Muhammad Shakeel ur Rehman Tariq
 **Fullstack Developer | AI-Powered Solutions Specialist | Based in Germany 🚀**

 I’m a passionate Fullstack Developer with a knack for building responsive, scalable, and AI-driven web applications.
 Currently thriving as an AI Fullstack Developer at Snipe Solutions, I leverage cutting-edge tools like n8n, Supabase, and Lovable to deliver innovative solutions.
-I’m actively seeking full-time opportunities in Germany to bring my technical expertise, collaborative spirit, and clean-code philosophy to dynamic teams.
+I’m actively seeking full-time and working student opportunities in Germany to bring my technical expertise, collaborative spirit, and clean-code philosophy to dynamic teams.

 ## 🚀 Why Hire Me?
 - **Based in Germany**: Valid residency and work rights.